-- 7.1 The bank follows the cost model for determining the gross carrying amount of Premises and for other assets. - 7.2 Property, Plant and Equipment (PPE), are carried at cost less accumulated depreciation and impairment if any.
-Cost includes freight, duties, taxes and incidental expenses related to acquisition and installation of the asset and are net of GST Input Tax Credit to the extent it is availed by the Bank. - 7.3 Deprecation is charged on PPE on a straight line method at the rates considered appropriate and based on the estimate of the remaining useful lives of such assets by the management.
+- 7.3 Property, Plant and Equipment (PPE), are carried at cost less accumulated depreciation and impairment if any.
+Cost includes freight, duties, taxes and incidental expenses related to acquisition and installation of the asset and are net of GST Input Tax Credit to the extent it is availed by the Bank. - 7.4 Depreciation is charged on PPE on a straight line method at the rates considered appropriate and based on the estimate of the remaining useful lives of such assets by the management.
 The rates charged are as given below:

 Nature of Asset Rate of Depreciation

 Premises (including strong room) 5%

 Furniture & Fixtures 10%

 Furniture & Fixtures (Aluminum panels / Steel Furniture etc.) 15%

-Office Equipment's / Civil Work @ Leased Premises 20%
+Equipment's / Civil Work @ Leased Premises 20%

 Computers and Computer Software (Intangible Assets) 33.33%

 Vehicles 20%

-- 7.4 Premises, Vehicles and Computer Software are stated at historical cost less accumulated depreciation.
-Furniture & Fixtures and Computers are stated at their written down values. - 7.5 Depreciation on assets, purchased during the year, is provided for the entire year if 180 days or more have elapsed since its purchase, otherwise it is provided at 50% of the normal rate.
-No depreciation is charged on assets sold during the year. - 7.6 Fixed Assets at employees residence are depreciated at the rates as prescribed in Para 7.3 - 7.7 Fixed assets which have been fully depreciated but are still in use, are carried in the books at a notional value of ₹1/-.

-8. Employee Benefits (AS-15):

-8.1 Defined Contribution Scheme
+- 7.5 Depreciation on assets, purchased during the year, is provided for the entire year if 180 days or more have elapsed since its purchase, otherwise it is provided at 50% of the normal rate.
+No depreciation is charged on assets sold during the year. - 7.6 Fixed Assets at employees residence are depreciated at the rates as prescribed in Para 7.4. - 7.7 Fixed assets which have been fully depreciated but are still in use, are carried in the books at a notional value of ₹ 1/-. - 8.
+Employee Benefits (AS-15): - 8.1 Defined Contribution Scheme